YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-18-ml-interview.markdown

 + What is a restricted Boltzmann machine?
   - RBM is an undirected graphical model that plays a major role in DLF in recent times.
   - It is an algorithm which is useful for dimensionality reduction, classification, regression, collaborative filtering, feature learning, and topic modeling.
++ Advantages of KNN algorithm
+  - Easy to understand and implement
+  - Non-parametric: no need for assumptions to be made
+  - Almost no training time
+  - Continuously self-evolving
+  - Works well with both regression and classification problems
++ Disadvantages of KNN
+  - Declining speed
+  - Not effective with large number of input variables
+  - Choose the optimal number of neighbors can be a problem
+  - High probability of wrong classification if data inclines toward a class
+  - Outlier may impact the performance
+  - Model doesn't learn
+  - Change k can impact outcome
++ What is Q-learning?
+  - Q-learning is a reinforcement learning algorithm in which an agent tries to learn the  optimal policy from its past experiences with the environment.
+The past experiences of an agent are a sequence of state-action-rewards.

 ### Tools and Research
 + Do you have any research experience in machine learning or a related field?
 Do you have any publications?
 + What tools and environments have you used to train and assess models?